Massachusetts Reopening 2021

 - Stay home if you are sick, over age 70, and vulnerable to illness;

 - State beach parking and parkways are closed.
 Beaches will remain open to pedestrians and bicyclists "for transitory use only" like walking, running or solitary fishing.

-Retail (such as clothing stores, toy stores, jewelry stores, nurseries and garden centers that don’t sell food products, adult use cannabis stores) were permitted to reopen on May 25 during Phase 1 for curbside pickup and delivery only.
-At Phase 2, browsing inside the store will be permitted with restrictions.
+Retail (such as clothing stores, toy stores, jewelry stores, nurseries and garden centers that don’t sell food products, adult use cannabis stores) is open, with limit on number of people in the store.